David Roberts (painter): Move to London

 In 1822 the Coburg Theatre, now the Old Vic in London, offered Roberts a job as a scenic designer and stage painter.
 He sailed from Leith with his wife and their six-month-old Christine and settled in London.
 After working for a while at the Coburg Theatre, Roberts moved to the Theatre Royal, Drury Lane to create dioramas and panoramas with Stanfield.

 A miniature by Roberts from this time shows Margaret as a delicate woman with blonde ringlets, holding the smiling three-year-old Christine.
 But Roberts' family life was not as idyllic as this picture suggests: Margaret had become an alcoholic, and eventually, in 1831, Roberts sent her back to Scotland to be cared for by friends.
 Roberts may have burned some letters from this period in shame at his wife's drinking problem, but he was unusually frank in a letter to a friend, David Ramsay Hay.
 Roberts and Hay had been an apprentices together, and Hay had been seeing a mistress since his own wife had started drinking.
 "If you do not know our cases are almost parallel.
 Yours is not as bad as mine, having some consolation.
 The state of my nerves is such I can scarcely write.
 But thank God she leaves tomorrow—I hope for ever."

 In 1824, he exhibited another view of Dryburgh Abbey at the British Institution and sent two works to the first exhibition of the newly formed Society of British Artists.
 In the autumn of 1824 he visited Normandy.
 His paintings based on this trip began to lay the foundation of his reputation; one of them, a view of Rouen Cathedral, sold for 80 guineas.

 While he built his reputation as a fine artist, Roberts's stage work had also been commercially successful.
 Commissions from Covent Garden included the sets for the London premiere of Mozart's Die Entführung aus dem Serail (The Abduction from the Seraglio) in 1827, scenery for a pantomime depicting the naval victory of Navarino, and two panoramas that he executed jointly with Stanfield.

 During the second part of the 1820s, and in addition to English and Scottish scenes, Roberts painted views of prominent buildings in France and the Low Countries including Amiens, Caen, Dieppe, Rouen, Antwerp, Brussels and Ghent, sometimes making several paintings of the same scene with only minor variations.

 By 1829 he was working full-time as a fine artist.
-That year, he exhibited the The Departure of the Israelites, in which his style first became apparent.
+That year, he exhibited The Departure of the Israelites, in which his style first became apparent.
 In 1831, the Society of British Artists elected him as their president.